Stress and Dentistry: How to Reduce and Manage Stress

 When you can, leave your work life altogether when you walk out of the dental clinic.
 Avoid checking your phone or reading email for at least a few hours daily after work.

 Stress and dentistry do not have to be so closely intertwined.
-Now that you have techniques to deal with stress, start small by taking one of the tips in this article and trying it for a few minutes each day.
-Hopefully by taking that first step, you will begin to build a process for managing stress more effectively.
+Now that you have techniques to deal with stress, start small by trying one of the tips in this article for a few minutes each day.
+Hopefully, by taking that first step, you will begin to build a process for managing stress more effectively.